Winsome Andante

-Winsome Andante (April 6, 1993 - September 25, 2019) an English imported crossbred eventer (84.5% Thoroughbred, 9.5% Arabian, and 6% Irish) who has competed successfully to the highest levels of the sport of eventing.
-His rider, Kimberly Severson, has taken him to many well-known events, and he has won the Rolex CCI**** a record three times.
-He has also competed at the Burghley Horse Trials, as well as in the Olympics and the World Equestrian Games.
+Winsome Andante (April 6, 1993 – September 25, 2019) was an English imported crossbred eventer (84.5% Thoroughbred, 9.5% Arabian, and 6% Irish) who competed successfully to the highest levels of the sport of eventing with rider Kimberly Severson.
+Winsome Andante won the Rolex CCI**** a record three times.
+He also competed at the Burghley Horse Trials, as well as in the Olympics and the World Equestrian Games.